ChrisZie/HugoSymphony/content/service/_index.md

     icon: "images/responsive.svg"
     serviceDetailLink: marketing
     color: red
-    question1: Did you know that there will be
+    question1: Did you know that
     graph: 1
     data: $102 Billion
     bar: 1
     question2: invested by Marketers this year in Social Media advertising, more than all other marketing options?
-    answer: 'How much did you invest?<br>
+    answer: 'How good is your Marketing?<br>
     Visitors, donors, and volunteers are on Social Media.
 This must be your biggest marketing tool to guarantee your success.<br><br>
     We will create fantastic profiles and will guide you on where, when, what, and how to post to get exactly what you need.'

   - name: Operations
     icon: "images/money.svg"
-    serviceDetailLink: Operations
+    serviceDetailLink: operations
     color: blue
     question1: Did you know that
     graph: 1